Teach your kids to love books from a young age

 Encourage independent reading time

-Just like you encourage them to play independently, kids as young as 5 or 6 should have independent reading time.
+Just like you encourage them to play independently, kids as young as five or six should have independent reading time.
 But don’t just hand them a book as a way to keep them occupied.
-Tell them to read for a set amount of time and then sit down with them and discuss the book they’re reading, things they like and dislike and if they have any questions.
+Tell them to read for a set amount of time.
+Afterwards, sit down with them and discuss the book they’re reading.
+Talk about things they like and dislike, and ask them if they have any questions.

 For less eager readers, giving them books where the stories are visually driven will help to keep them engaged instead of feeling frustrated or that reading is a chore.
 Although you want to avoid incentivizing reading, showing them that you’re excited for the two of your to dive into a new book together will help them see reading as a fun activity.